Farmhouse Style Fall Candy Buffet

 I came across a vintage canning rack while browsing an estate sale.
 Of course, it brought back fond memories of my Mom teaching me how to can fresh vegetables in the summer.

-These days we love using Mason jars for home decor so I thought, why not make a fun fall candy bar in Farmhouse style using the canning rack.
+These days we love using Mason jars for home decor so I thought, why not make a fun fall candy buffet using Mason jars and the vintage canner pot rack?

-How To Make A Farmhouse Style Fall Candy Bar
+How To Make A Farmhouse Style Fall Candy Buffet

 - Vintage canning rack (I got mine at an estate sale for only $1)